Skip to the main content

 Growth Over Grades S3E6: The Portrait of a Learner in Action: A Discussion with Claire Romzek

-In this episode of Growth Over Grades, Jordan speaks with educator and Magnet Coordinator Claire Romzek about how the Portrait of a Learner cultivates future readiness in her students.
-Claire emphasizes that, alongside the Portrait of a Learner (POL), ungrading, project-based learning (PBL), and competency-based learning (CBL) collaboratively equip students for success in their futures.
-She shares valuable insights from her own experiences to assist educators in implementing these innovative approaches in their classrooms.
+In this episode of Growth Over Grades, Jordan speaks with educator and Magnet Coordinator Claire Romzek about how she uses Portrait of a Learner (POL) to cultivate future readiness in her students.
+Alongside the Portrait of a Learner , Claire discusses how ungrading, project-based learning (PBL), and competency-based learning (CBL) all work together to set students up for success in their futures.
+Drawing from her own experience, she shares valuable and innovative insights for educators looking to bring these student-centered approaches to life in their classrooms.

 The Journey to Innovative Teaching

-Claire Romzek is a dedicated educator who spent 12 years teaching at the elementary level before transitioning to a middle school Magnet program.
+Claire Romzek dedicated over a decade to teaching at the elementary level before transitioning to a middle school Magnet program.
 Unlike traditional schools, Magnet schools focus on specialized themes to attract a diverse student body.
-As Claire explains, “Magnet schools got started in the 80s.
+Claire explains, “Magnet schools got started in the 80s.
 It was more or less to bring diversity to a neighborhood that maybe didn't have any.”
-In this innovative environment, Claire discovered her passion for proficiency-based grading and project-based learning.
-Now, as the Magnet Coordinator, she oversees the STEM program at her school.
+There, in that innovative environment, Claire discovered her passion for proficiency-based grading and project-based learning.
+Now, as the Magnet Coordinator, she oversees the STEM program at her school and supports students to learn through real-world, hands-on experiences.

 Episode Highlights